Going for my first walk on the white sand of Clearwater Beach, Florida, felt like a rebirth.

 A few years earlier, while at the Austin Kite Festival in Zilker Park, I was approached by a woman signing up people to attend a Wyndham timeshare presentation.

-The reward for attending was 30,000 points which could be redeemed at any of Wyndham's locations.
+The reward for attending was 30,000 points that could be redeemed at Wyndham's locations.

-I signed up, earned the points in exchange for a few hours of my time (during which I did not buy a timeshare), and waited for a good opportunity to use them.
+I signed up, earned the points in exchange for a few hours of my time (during which I did not buy a timeshare), and waited for an excellent opportunity to use them.

 Staying at the resort afforded me access to the pool, though I didn't use it for more than a quick dip.

-I did, however, enjoy a happy hour cocktail and salad with chicken for dinner at the pool bar.
+However, I enjoyed a happy hour cocktail and salad with chicken for dinner at the pool bar.

-My stay at the Wyndham Grand Clearwater was well worth the time I spent listening to the timeshare presentation.
+My stay at the Wyndham Grand Clearwater was well worth my time listening to the timeshare presentation.

 Where to Eat

-Columbia is a family-owned and operated Spanish restaurant that dates back 105 years.
+Columbia is a family-owned and operated Spanish restaurant that dates back more than 117 years.
 The original location is in Tampa Bay.